 Several studies reported strong evidence supporting the role of social and economic deprivation in the incidence of LCPD in children[14,17,28,18–22,24–26].
 This was proposed as a possible consequence of two factors: low birth weight and smoking habits.
 In addition, maternal smoking is associated with a low birthweight[88,89].
 Thus, low birthweight could be often falsely associated with LCPD because of the smoking habit typically present in these families, which is the more probable cause of the higher incidence of LCPD.
-For these reasons, the role of low birth weight lacks strong evidence[12–17,29] and the smoking habit, being more common in social-economical deprived families, may play a more important role in etiopathogenesis of LCPD.
+For these reasons, the role of low birth weight lacks strong evidence[12–17,29], and the smoking habit, being more common in social-economical deprived families, may play a more important role in the etiopathogenesis of LCPD.
 This was further confirmed by studies investigating the association between smoking and LCPD, which reported a significant augmentation of the risk in smokers and smoke-exposed family.
 The mechanism proposed is the smoke-dependent damage of vessel endothelium, which could ultimately lead to epiphyseal infarction[17].

 In addition, recent evidence supports obesity as a major risk factor[38].
 Leptin is a hormone that is expressed in adipose tissue and, at lower levels, in gastric epithelium and placenta associated with both obesity and bone metabolism[90,91].
 It has been reported that both leptin and obesity are positively associated with the severity of LCPD[38,39].
 Most obese humans have very high plasma leptin concentrations, suggesting they are resistant to its anorectic and metabolic effects[92].
-Based on these findings, Bartell et al[93] conducted a study involving intracerebroventricular (ICV) and subcutaneous (SC) administration of leptin in leptin-deficient ob/ob mice, investigating its effect on bone and muscular tissues.
-In both experiments, leptin had a key role in decrease of body weight, food intake, and body fat and in increase of muscle mass, bone mineral density, bone mineral content, bone area, marrow adipocyte number, and mineral apposition rate.
-Thus, leptin administration seemed to be real effective in obese patients bone metabolism.
+Based on these findings, Bartell et al[93] conducted a study involving intracerebroventricular and subcutaneous administration of leptin in leptin-deficient ob/ob mice, investigating its effect on bone and muscular tissues.
+In both experiments, leptin had a key role in the decrease of body weight, food intake and body fat and in the increase of muscle mass, bone mineral density, bone mineral content, bone area, marrow adipocyte number and mineral apposition rate.
+Thus, leptin administration seemed to be really effective in obese patient bone metabolism.
 Following this rationale, Zhou et al[94] in 2015 tested these effects in a LCPD obese rat model.
-At six weeks post-surgery induced avascular necrosis of the femoral head, radiologic and histomorphometric assessments were performed.
+Six weeks after surgery induced avascular necrosis of the femoral head, radiologic and histomorphometric assessments were performed.
 Radiographs showed better preservation of the femoral head architecture in the leptin-treated group.
 Histology and immunohistochemistry revealed that the leptin group had significantly increased osteoblastic proliferation and vascularity in infarcted femoral heads compared with control groups.
 The mechanism proposed is linked to both a direct action of leptin on bone metabolism and an indirect action through the upregulation of VEGF[95].
-In particular, leptin acts physiologically through MAPK/ERK 1/2 and PI-3K/AKT1 pathway and a series of transcription factors such as HIF-1α[92,96].
+In particular, leptin acts physiologically through MAPK/ERK 1/2 and PI-3K/AKT1 pathways and a series of transcription factors such as HIF-1α[92,96].
 Emerging evidence supports how leptin and obesity may play a role in LCPD etiopathogenesis.
-We strongly encourage further studies on leptin and obesity, associated with their effects of bone metabolism, and in LCPD patients should be conducted both as therapeutic option and as possible actor in the etiology of the disease.
+We strongly encourage further studies on leptin and obesity, associated with their effects of bone metabolism, in LCPD patients.
+These studies should be conducted both as a therapeutic option and as a possible actor in the aetiology of the disease.